 1. Standard prime: Nikon AF-S DX 35mm f/1.8G

-While the 18-55mm 'kit' lens that was bundled with your Nikon DSLR is fine for general photography, its relatively 'slow', in that the maximum aperture available is quite limited.
+While the 18-55mm 'kit' lens that was probably bundled with your Nikon DSLR is fine for general photography, its relatively 'slow', in that the maximum aperture available is quite limited.
 That’s where a prime lens comes in.
 Often offering a much faster maximum aperture, they let in more light, allowing you to shoot handheld in much poorer lighting conditions.
 Not only that, but the faster maximum aperture means you can achieve pro-looking shallow depth of field effects to isolate your subject.

 Read more: 9 things you should know about prime lenses